-If an employee displays symptoms of heat illness, they need help right away.
-Coworkers should be ready to act immediately.
+If an employee displays symptoms of heat illness, help them right away.
+Coworkers need to be ready to act immediately.
 Some of the steps they can take include:

-- If in a remote area, sending someone out to the entrance to guide the emergency crew when it arrives
+- If in a remote area, send someone out to the entrance area to guide emergency crews when they arrive.

-- Monitoring the affected worker and providing assistance, such as First Aid, helping them cool off, elevating feet, loosening heavy clothing, etc.
+- Monitor the affected worker and provide assistance, such as first aid, help them cool off with cool towels or fans, elevate their feet, loosen heavy clothing, etc.

 4. A plan to help your employees adjust to the conditions

-It takes about 14 days for workers to adjust to the heat and it is important to train employees on how to do that.
+It can take up to 14 days for workers to adjust to the heat and it is important to train employees on how to do that.
 Below are steps you can take to help your employees get used to the heat:

 - Gradually increase the duties as employees get used to the conditions.